-This policy provides teaching staff and parents with an outline of the content, style and role of the Early Years Foundation Stage (EYFS) within Chiswick and Bedford Preparatory School ("the School") and Nursery.
+This policy provides teaching staff and parents with an outline of the content, style and role of the Early Years Foundation Stage (EYFS) within Chiswick and Bedford Park Preparatory School.

-EYFS consists of two year groups: Nursery (3-4 years) and Reception (4-5 years).
+EYFS consists of one year group Reception (4-5 years).
 We believe that our EYFS has a valuable role to play, preparing children in every way for the next stage in their education.

-At the School there is one intake of children each September into our Nursery class.
-They are offered a minimum of 5 sessions per week, mornings or afternoons.
-When children reach their Reception year they move to the main School and start full time.
+At the School there is one intake of children each September into our two Reception classes.
+The Reception classes are part of the main School.
 During the Autumn Term and the Spring Term the Reception children may opt out of Friday afternoons at school.
-All Reception children are required to attend the School full time from the beginning of the Summer Term.
+All Reception children are required to attend the school full time from the beginning of the Summer Term.